Create an appreciation culture with insights from HR professionals, Top Workplaces experts, and research-backed best practices.

 - Encourage and role model a culture of peer-to-peer appreciation.

-- Give employees the chance to develop, which demonstrates that you see their current successes and believe they can accomplish even more.
+- Give employees a chance to develop, demonstrating that you see their successes and believe they can accomplish even more.

-A lack of appreciation is a common reason why employees leave for better opportunities.
+Oftentimes, a lack of appreciation is why employees leave for better opportunities.

-If your company believes in the power of a people-first culture, get recognized for it!
-Nominate your organization for Top Workplaces, the employer recognition program that offers awards in 60+ regional markets and national awards for culture and industry excellence.
+If your company believes in the power of a people-first culture that prioritizes employee appreciation, get recognized for it!
+Top Workplaces is the nation’s leading employer recognition program, offering awards in 60+ regional markets plus national honors for culture and industry excellence.
+To participate, begin by nominating your organization here.